amazeIvy/react-native-flashcards/README.md

-## An React Native/Redux App will allow you to set up your flashcards and keep learning everyday
+## React Native/Redux App - Flashcards
+Allow you to set up your flashcards and keep learning everyday

 ### How to install
 In your Terminal(mac)/Command Line(Windows), enter the commands below